postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 If you can't parse the response body to JavaScript because it's not formatted as JSON, XML, HTML, CSV, or any other parsable data format, you can still make assertions on the data.

-You can test if the response body contains a string:
+Test if the response body contains a string:

 ```js
 pm.test("Body contains string",() => {